How to Choose a No-Trading-Fee Stock Trading App

 If so, RobinHood might be the app for you.
-As a better established app it is also well-supported with peer-to-peer forums and Facebook groups.
+As a better-established app, it is also well-supported with peer-to-peer forums and Facebook groups.
 Qualifying accounts also have access to trading cryptocurrencies and options.
-However not being able to buy fractions of stock will tend to limit the diversity of your portfolio, make volatile penny stocks more attractive, and lead to lower profits for less experienced traders.
+However, not being able to buy fractions of stock may limit the diversity of your portfolio, make volatile penny stocks more attractive, and lead to lower profits for less-experienced traders.

 - Do you want to follow the investment patterns of famous and successful investors?

-Alfa's trading app is not especially easy to use and fully-functional, but the information they offer about the portfolios of famous investors like Warren Buffet is hugely beneficial to investors starting out.
-If you don't have the time, skill or interest in becoming a stock expert it makes sense to copy those who are.
-The Alfa app brings this information direct to users in an easy-to-understand format.
+Alfa's trading app is not especially easy to use nor fully functional, but the information they offer about the portfolios of famous investors like Warren Buffet is hugely beneficial to investors starting out.
+If you don't have the time, skill, or interest in becoming a stock expert, it makes sense to copy those who are.
+The Alfa app brings this information directly to users in an easy-to-understand format.

 - Do you just want your money invested with little or no effort?

 Stash is easy to use but has limitations that will annoy most people with an actual interest in companies and stocks.
-With Stash you can easily invest in diversified funds with various themes.
-The funds have some variation in risk and rewards but are all fairly safe for the novice investor.
-There is a monthly $1 fee that may be excessive for very small time investors.
+With Stash, you can easily invest in diversified funds with various themes.
+The funds have some variation in risk and reward but are all fairly safe for the novice investor.
+You can also buy shares or portions of shares of specific stocks.
+Not all publically-traded companies' stock is offered on the platform, however.
+There is a monthly $1 fee that may be excessive for very small-time investors.